madhav-varmaa/Data-Analytics-Portfolio/README.md

 Technologies Used: Excel

 ## About Me
 I am a B.Tech Computer Science and Engineering student with a passion for data analysis and problem-solving.
-Currently enrolled in the BSc Data Science and Applications program at IIT Madras, I am constantly looking to expand my knowledge and apply my skills to real-world problems.
+I am also currently pursuing the BSc Data Science and Applications program at IIT Madras as a dual degree and constantly looking to expand my knowledge to apply my skills on real-world problems.
 I have hands-on experience in using data analysis tools such as MySQL, Excel, and Python for solving diverse problems ranging from business analytics to operational improvements.